The regulations apply to anyone who stores more than 200 litres of oil in England.

 Oil storage tanks on houseboats that are less than 3,500 litres are excluded from the regulations.

 Sites regulated under the Environmental Permitting Regulations

 There is no exemption for sites in England regulated under the EPR.

-Where the standards of the regulations are not appropriate for technical reasons, we will agree site-specific measures, to achieve the aims of OSR England using different means.
-We will take into account the risks to the environment and the costs to the operator.
+Where the standards of the regulations are not appropriate, we will agree site-specific measures to achieve the aims of OSR England using different means.

 Crown sites must comply with OSR England.
 Although we can't prosecute for non-compliance, we can ask the High Court for a declaration that the Crown has acted unlawfully.

 Oil storage at airports

 Oil stored above ground at airports may have to comply with the OSR England, depending on who owns the store.

 Oil owned by an oil company (at its own depot on or near the airport) and sold to airline companies for use in their aircraft is oil storage for onward distribution.
 It is exempt from the regulations.